Fortune Deeply Investigates Binance’s Iran Funding Chain: $439 Million in Chinese VIP Accounts Emerges

 TechFlow Intro: This article is a translation of a Fortune investigative report published on March 12.
 Readers should note the following background:

-Starting in February this year, Western media outlets—including Fortune, The Wall Street Journal, and The New York Times—reported that Binance’s internal investigators had discovered over $1 billion in funds flowing to Iran-linked entities, after which those investigators were dismissed.
+Starting in February this year, Western media outlets—including Fortune, The Wall Street Journal, and The New York Times—reported that internal investigators at Binance had discovered over $1 billion in funds flowing to Iran-linked entities via the platform, and were subsequently fired.

-Binance denies dismissing employees for raising compliance concerns, stating instead that their departures resulted from violations of internal data protection policies.
+Binance denied firing employees for raising compliance concerns, stating instead that their departures resulted from violations of internal data protection policies.
 On March 11, Binance filed a defamation lawsuit against The Wall Street Journal, demanding retraction of its reporting.

-Concurrently, Binance prevailed in two civil lawsuits brought under U.S. anti-terrorism statutes—the U.S. District Court for the Southern District of New York and the U.S. District Court for the Northern District of Alabama both dismissed plaintiffs’ claims in full.
-However, these cases involved civil claims by victims’ families and fall outside the scope of the sanctions-compliance controversy discussed here.
+Concurrently, Binance prevailed in two civil lawsuits brought under U.S. anti-terrorism statutes—the U.S. District Courts for the Southern District of New York and for the Northern District of Alabama both dismissed plaintiffs’ claims in full.
+However, these cases involved civil claims by victims’ families and fall outside the scope of the sanctions-compliance controversy discussed herein.

-Binance’s position is that platform accounts did not transact directly with sanctioned entities; rather, suspicious activity was identified internally and reported to law enforcement, and the implicated accounts have since been taken offline.
-The U.S. Department of Justice is currently investigating whether Iran has used Binance to evade sanctions—but it remains unclear whether Binance itself is a target of that investigation.
+Binance’s position is that its platform accounts did not transact directly with sanctioned entities; rather, suspicious activity was self-identified and reported to law enforcement by Binance itself, and the implicated accounts have since been taken offline.
+The U.S. Department of Justice is currently investigating whether Iran used Binance to evade sanctions—but it remains unclear whether Binance itself is a target of that investigation.

-In early 2025, the embattled Iranian regime grew increasingly reliant on cryptocurrency to circumvent economic sanctions.
-At precisely this time, a VIP account registered on Binance under the name of a 79-year-old Chinese resident executed a series of transfers, moving $439 million worth of digital tokens from the exchange into an external wallet.
-That wallet subsequently routed most of the funds to other wallets—later identified by Binance’s internal investigators as linked to Iranian sanctioned entities, including the Islamic Revolutionary Guard Corps (IRGC).
+In early 2025, as Iran’s embattled regime grew increasingly reliant on cryptocurrency to circumvent economic sanctions, a VIP account registered on Binance under the name of a 79-year-old Chinese resident executed a series of transfers moving $439 million worth of digital tokens from the exchange into an external wallet.
+That wallet then forwarded most of the funds to other wallets—later identified by Binance’s internal investigators (as documented in files reviewed by Fortune) as linked to Iranian sanctioned entities, including the Islamic Revolutionary Guard Corps (IRGC).

-According to documents reviewed by Fortune, investigators noted that the mere fact that an elderly individual moved hundreds of millions of dollars was highly suspicious.
-Even more alarming was that the transactions involved transferring Tether (USDT) stablecoins on the Tron blockchain—a payment method favored by cybercriminals and money launderers.
+Investigators noted in documents reviewed by Fortune that transferring hundreds of millions of dollars by an elderly individual is inherently highly suspicious.
+Compounding concerns, the transactions involved transferring Tether stablecoins on the Tron blockchain—a payment method favored by cybercriminals and money launderers.

-Yet surprisingly, these transfers triggered no immediate alerts within Binance—even though the exchange had already entered into a $4.3 billion plea agreement with the U.S. government at the end of 2023, committing to implement rigorous compliance procedures.
+Yet surprisingly, these transfers triggered no immediate alerts within Binance—even though the exchange had already entered a $4.3 billion plea agreement with the U.S. government in late 2023, committing to implement stringent compliance procedures.

-Amanda Wick, Head of Americas at VerifyVASP—a crypto-compliance software firm—and former federal prosecutor, told Fortune upon learning the transaction details: “This isn’t just a red flag—it’s a trigger event requiring immediate escalation.”
+Amanda Wick, Head of Americas at VerifyVASP, a crypto-compliance software firm, and former federal prosecutor, told Fortune upon learning of these transaction details: “This isn’t just a red flag—it’s a trigger event requiring immediate escalation.”

 The details of this VIP account have never before been publicly disclosed—and its emergence comes at an especially sensitive moment for Binance.
-In February, multiple media reports revealed that Binance had fired internal investigators who had reported to senior executives—individuals who uncovered over $1 billion flowing through the platform to Iran-linked wallets, and whose investigations also implicated a close Binance business partner: a Hong Kong–based entity responsible for arranging cryptocurrency-to-fiat conversions.
+In February, multiple media reports revealed that Binance had fired internal investigators who had reported to senior executives—these investigators had uncovered over $1 billion flowing through the platform into wallets linked to Iran, and also found that a close commercial partner of Binance—a Hong Kong–based entity responsible for facilitating crypto-to-fiat conversions—had participated in those transfers.

 Those reports have prompted a U.S. Senate investigation.
-Binance responded by asserting that the investigators’ departures were unrelated to the Iran-related findings and that the company continues to uphold its 2023 compliance commitments.
-Yet these newly revealed details linking Chinese accounts to Iranian wallets have reignited doubts about the effectiveness of Binance’s compliance program.
+Binance responded that the investigators’ departures were unrelated to the discovery of Iran-linked flows and that the company has consistently upheld its 2023 compliance commitments.
+Yet these new details involving Chinese and Iranian accounts have once again raised questions about the effectiveness of Binance’s compliance program.

-Binance does not dispute the investigators’ methodology for tracing fund flows.
-The exchange defended the flagged transactions and stated its compliance program is operating as intended.
-At the same time, however, The Wall Street Journal reported that the Department of Justice is investigating whether Iran has used Binance to evade sanctions.
+Binance does not dispute investigators’ specific methodology for tracing fund flows.
+The exchange defended the transactions occurring on its platform and stated its compliance program remains fully operational.
+At the same time, however, The Wall Street Journal reported that the Department of Justice is investigating whether Iran used Binance to evade sanctions.
 A Binance spokesperson said the exchange is unaware of any such investigation.
 A DOJ spokesperson declined to comment.

-Noah Perlman, Binance’s Chief Compliance Officer, stated in a message to Fortune: “Binance’s compliance program is continuously improving and evolving, with the goal of strengthening controls and preventing recurrence.”
+Noah Perlman, Binance’s Chief Compliance Officer, stated in a comment provided to Fortune: “Binance’s compliance program is continuously improving and evolving, with the goal of strengthening safeguards and preventing recurrence.”

 China-Linked Network

-Like traditional financial institutions, crypto exchanges maintain dedicated compliance programs to verify user identities and screen for illicit activity.
-In a February blog post, Binance claimed its compliance team comprises nearly 600 full-time staff—“industry-leading” in scale.
+Like traditional financial institutions, cryptocurrency exchanges maintain dedicated compliance programs to verify user identities and screen for illicit activity.
+In a February blog post, Binance claimed its compliance program employs nearly 600 full-time staff—“industry-leading” in scale.

-As part of that process, Binance required the 79-year-old Chinese man to upload identification documents to open his VIP account.
-(A Binance spokesperson clarified that VIP status is automatically assigned based on asset holdings and trading volume.)
-It was precisely via this ID document that Binance’s internal investigators ultimately traced how he indirectly funneled approximately $400 million to a previously unidentified group of Iran-linked wallets outside Binance—labeled “Entity A” by investigators.
-Former prosecutor Wick said such activity should have been automatically flagged by the system.
+As part of this program, Binance required the 79-year-old Chinese man to upload identification documents to open his VIP account.
+(A Binance spokesperson clarified that VIP status is automatically granted based on asset holdings and trading volume.)
+It was precisely through this ID document that Binance’s internal investigators ultimately traced approximately $400 million he indirectly routed—via unregistered Iranian-linked wallets outside Binance—to what investigators termed “Entity A.” Former prosecutor Wick said such activity should have been automatically flagged by the system.

-“If nearly half a billion dollars flows from a customer account into a single non-custodial wallet—and then rapidly moves to wallets associated with a sanctioned jurisdiction… that is exactly the type of activity a compliance team should detect,” she said.
+“If nearly half a billion dollars moves from a customer account into a single non-custodial wallet, and then rapidly flows to wallets associated with a sanctioned jurisdiction… this is exactly the type of activity a compliance team should be designed to catch,” she said.

-Yet Binance permitted this VIP account to trade freely for several months.
-These transactions—which began in January 2025—were not flagged by the compliance department until August 11, 2025, when Seychelles law enforcement submitted a request to Binance concerning “a serious terrorism financing case.”
-A Binance spokesperson told Fortune the 79-year-old VIP’s account was suspended in September 2025 and fully taken offline in January 2026.
+Nonetheless, Binance allowed this VIP account to trade freely for several months.
+These transactions—beginning in January 2025—were not flagged by the compliance team until August 11, 2025, when Seychelles law enforcement submitted a request to Binance concerning “a serious terrorism financing case.”
+A Binance spokesperson told Fortune the 79-year-old VIP user’s account was suspended in September 2025 and fully taken offline in January 2026.

-Other compliance experts expressed surprise that Binance failed to act more swiftly.
-Robert Appleton, a partner at Alston & Bird and former DOJ official who led Iran sanctions enforcement, told Fortune that given Binance’s prior misconduct and history of legal entanglements related to sanctions evasion, he expected the exchange to exercise heightened vigilance over any suspicious activity.
-“The government agreement changes everything—because it raises their obligations,” he said.
+Other compliance experts expressed surprise at Binance’s failure to act more swiftly.
+Robert Appleton, a partner at Alston & Bird and former DOJ official who led Iran sanctions enforcement, told Fortune that given Binance’s prior misconduct and previous legal entanglements over sanctions evasion, he expected the exchange to exercise heightened vigilance toward any suspicious activity.
+“The government agreement changes everything, because it raises their obligations,” he said.

-Meanwhile, the $439 million transfer conducted under the Chinese man’s name represents only part of the broader Iran-linked activity.
-Documents reviewed by Fortune show that former Binance employees, during their internal probe, found that Entity A—this cluster of Iran-linked wallets—received a total of $1.7 billion through corporate and individual Binance accounts.
-Entity A then routed portions of those funds to Nobitex, Iran’s largest crypto exchange, and to digital wallets linked to U.S.-designated terrorist organizations—including the IRGC and the Houthi movement.
-A Binance spokesperson said none of those wallets were listed on global sanctions lists at the time of the transactions, so no alerts were triggered.
+Meanwhile, the $439 million transfer conducted under the Chinese elder’s name represents only part of the broader Iran-linked activity.
+Documents reviewed by Fortune show that former Binance employees, during their investigation, found that Entity A—a cluster of Iranian-linked wallets—received a total of $1.7 billion from corporate and individual Binance account holders.
+Entity A then funneled portions of those funds to Nobitex, Iran’s largest cryptocurrency exchange, and to digital wallets linked to U.S.-designated terrorist organizations—including the IRGC and the Houthi movement.
+A Binance spokesperson said none of those wallets appeared on global law enforcement sanctions lists at the time of the transactions—and therefore did not trigger any alerts.

-After receiving the Seychelles request, Binance investigators launched a formal inquiry and classified this flow of funds as part of a “China-linked network”—which also included another VIP trader.
-This second VIP was a 38-year-old Chinese woman who, between November and December 2024, transferred nearly $200 million in USDT stablecoins to an intermediary wallet, which then forwarded the funds to Entity A. (A Binance spokesperson characterized the term “China-linked network” as “an informal internal label—not precise—and subject to change over time,” and confirmed this VIP account was taken offline in January 2026.)
+After receiving the Seychelles request, Binance investigators launched a formal probe and classified this series of fund movements as part of a “China-linked network”—which also involved another VIP trader.
+This second VIP was a 38-year-old Chinese woman who, between November and December 2024, transferred nearly $200 million in Tether stablecoins into an intermediary wallet, which then forwarded the funds to Entity A. (A Binance spokesperson said the term “China-linked network” is “an informal internal label—not precise—and may have evolved over time,” and confirmed the VIP account was fully taken offline in January 2026.)

-Even more intriguingly, documents reviewed by Fortune indicate the two VIP accounts very likely accessed Binance from the same device—suggesting either a single individual or a third-party entity may control both accounts.
-Wick said: “If two ostensibly unrelated VIP customers are found accessing their accounts from the same device, that triggers serious questions about beneficial ownership.”
+Even more intriguingly, documents reviewed by Fortune indicate the two VIP accounts were very likely accessed via the same device—suggesting either a single individual or a third-party entity may control both accounts.
+Wick said: “If two nominally unrelated VIP customers are found accessing their accounts from the same device, that triggers serious questions about beneficial ownership.”

-Regardless, investigators discovered via blockchain analysis that both accounts received funds from Blessed Trust—a Hong Kong–based firm that helps companies convert crypto into fiat currency and also handles payroll, tax, and other back-office functions for Binance.
-Investigators concluded that roughly half of the $1.2 billion flowing through Blessed Trust to Entity A originated from these two Chinese VIP traders.
+Regardless, investigators discovered via blockchain data that both accounts had received funds from Blessed Trust—a Hong Kong–based firm that helps companies convert crypto funds into fiat currency, and also handles payroll, tax, and back-office functions for Binance.
+Investigators concluded that roughly half of the $1.2 billion flowing through Blessed Trust into Entity A originated from these two Chinese VIP traders.

-Binance has sought to downplay any direct link between its platform accounts and Iran-linked wallets, stating in a recent blog post that multiple intermediaries separate Binance from sanctioned wallets.
-The post also states that $1.1 billion of the funds came from “a large, regulated stablecoin issuer.”
-Investigators wrote in their final report that most of the funds in the two Chinese VIP accounts likely originated from Circle-issued stablecoins—Circle being a U.S.-listed crypto company.
+Binance has sought to downplay connections between its platform accounts and Iranian-linked wallets, stating in a recent blog post that multiple intermediaries separate Binance from sanctioned wallets.
+The blog also notes that $1.1 billion of the funds came from “a large, regulated stablecoin issuer.”
+Investigators wrote in their findings that most funds in the two Chinese VIP accounts likely originated from Circle-issued stablecoins—Circle being a U.S.-listed crypto company.
 A Circle spokesperson told Fortune: “We take our regulatory obligations seriously,” adding that Circle terminated Blessed Trust as a client in 2025.

-Nonetheless, Binance’s blog posts and statements to Fortune and other media outlets have omitted all specifics regarding these two Chinese VIP accounts.
-Investigators also found that both accounts shared the same device with Blessed Services—an additional Hong Kong–based firm affiliated with Blessed Trust and positioned between the fund flows and Entity A. This evidence suggests the same group may operate all these accounts.
-A Binance spokesperson declined to comment on the device-sharing detail and stated that Blessed Services has no business relationship with the exchange.
+Yet Binance’s blog post—and its responses to Fortune and other media—have omitted any mention of the specific details surrounding these two Chinese VIP accounts.
+Additionally, investigators found that both accounts shared the same device with Blessed Services—a separate Hong Kong–based entity linked to Blessed Trust and positioned between Binance and Entity A in the flow of funds.
+This evidence suggests the same group may operate all these accounts.
+A Binance spokesperson declined to comment on device-sharing specifics and stated Blessed Services has no business relationship with the exchange.

 Email addresses associated with Blessed Trust and Blessed Services did not respond to Fortune’s requests for comment.

-The “China-linked network” includes one final actor: Hexa Whale Trading Limited, a Hong Kong–registered firm operating on Binance’s platform and having transferred approximately $500 million to Entity A. When Binance investigators identified Hexa Whale’s activity, other members of the exchange’s compliance team had already taken the account offline.
+The “China-linked network” includes one final piece: Hexa Whale Trading Limited, a Hong Kong–registered company operating on Binance’s platform and having sent approximately $500 million to Entity A. When Binance investigators identified Hexa Whale’s activity, other members of the exchange’s compliance team had already taken the account offline.
 The Wall Street Journal and The New York Times previously reported details about Hexa Whale and Blessed Trust.

 Fortune’s attempts to contact Hexa Whale and the two Chinese VIP users were unsuccessful.

-The investigators who authored the initial report were dismissed by Binance weeks after submitting their preliminary findings.
-Binance denies they were fired for raising compliance issues, stating in its blog post that some departures followed an internal review that uncovered violations of company data-protection and confidentiality policies.
+The investigators who authored the preliminary report were fired by Binance weeks after submitting their initial findings.
+Binance denies they were dismissed for raising compliance concerns and states in its blog post that some personnel departures followed an internal review that uncovered violations of company data protection and confidentiality policies.
 The exchange insists it continued the investigation and completed the delisting of Blessed Trust in January 2026.

 The investigators declined to comment.